Learn about the Amazing People in our ZLMC Community

 My meditation practice has already yielded several fruits to help sustain me in my daily life.
 The most obvious ones being an increased ability to focus on what is most important at any given moment and a (slightly) greater ability to spot my own nonsensical "stories" before they intervene to make a mess of things.

-Shishin Mark Gelula is acting President of the ZLMC Board of Directors and a ZLMC advanced membr.
+Shishin Mark Gelula is President of the ZLMC Board of Directors and a ZLMC advanced membr.
 He is married to Pat Bloom and both have raised a family of three wonderful children: Melisse, David and Josh.
 They also have two beloved cats.
 Shishin told us this about himself.

 Shishin: I was born in Atlantic City, New Jersey.
 My childhood memories are of an idyllic town, not a gambling town.
 Atlantic City was a big summer vacation spot for East Coast families.
 In the winter it was a sleepy place of 8,000 people but in the summer it grew to a hundred thousand.
 That was very exciting for us kids who could meet lots of new people in the summer.